I take a close look at the T47 standard including a variety of models brands can choose from.

 The seals are durable, but can be easily stretched into position should one perish.

 T47 ECCENTRIC BOTTOM BRACKET

 An eccentric bottom bracket enables you to raise and lower the spindle height, and thus the crank and pedal height.

-An off-center core housing the sealed bearings rotates within the main, hexagonal shaped, shell.
+An off-center core housing the sealed bearings rotates within the main, hexagonally shaped, shell.

 The technique is to rotate both sides together as one so both ends of the spindle remain parallel.
-If not, one side gets ahead of the other: neither will turn.
+If not, one side gets ahead of the other the result being neither will turn.

 Rotated almost to the bottom.

-2mm Allen bolts, equidistant on three of the hexagon’s six vertices, prevent the inner housing from rotating.
+Tightening the 2mm Allen bolts equidistant on three of the hexagon’s six vertices, prevents the inner housing from rotating.

 In 2015 when T47 Bottom Brackets were first launched as ‘yet another standard’, plenty of people dismissed the return of threaded bottom brackets in this form.

 Five years later with a cycling public fed up with the shortcomings of press fit BBs, the new standard is set to take off, simplifying and rationalizing bottom bracket design, making life easier for cyclists, brands, and manufacturers.